 Function: The appropriate drug-related percentage was applied to each decision unit line item and totaled by function.
-For FY 2014, all decision units had a function allocation of 100 percent.
+For FY 2015, all decision units had a function allocation of 100 percent.

-Decision Unit: In accordance with the ONDCP Circulars, 100 percent of the actual obligations for four of the 12 active budget decision units are included in the Table of Drug Control Obligations.
-As directed by ONDCP, only 50 percent of the actual obligations for the of the actual obligations for Border Initiatives, the Enforcing Underage Drinking Laws Program, Byrne Criminal Justice Innovation Program, and the Indian Country Legacy Programs.
-The Byrne Justice Assistance Grants Program will use 22 percent of the actual obligations.
+Decision Unit: In accordance with the ONDCP Circulars, 100 percent of the actual obligations for four of the 10 active budget decision units are included in the Table of Drug Control Obligations.
+As directed by ONDCP, only 50 percent of the actual obligations for the Second Chance Act Program are included.
+OJP is reporting 30 percent of the actual obligations for the Byrne Criminal Justice Innovation Program and the Indian Country Legacy Programs.
+The Byrne Justice Assistance Grants reports 22 percent of the actual obligations.